 He helped bring political history back to the center

 Zelizer's own Princeton page says he has been one of the pioneers in the revival of American political history.
 That claim is not marketing fluff.
-It points to a real shift in the historical profession.
+It points to a documented shift in the historical profession.

 For a time, traditional political history could seem cramped or old-fashioned beside social and cultural history.
 Zelizer helped reopen the case for taking Congress, parties, legislation, presidents, state capacity, and political institutions seriously without pretending that those subjects float above race, class, movement politics, or ideology.